I. Why is API 5L welded steel pipe central to energy transportation?

 Applications: Long-distance oil and gas pipelines, high-pressure industrial pipelines.

 iii.
-SSAW (Spiral Submerged Arc Welded Pipe)
+SSAW (Spiral Welded Steel Pipe)

 Features: The pipe is rolled at a spiral angle, the weld is spiral, and the weld is protected by submerged arc.